 On July 19, 2019, the Sprott Gold Miners ETF (the "Gold Predecessor Fund"), a series of ALPS ETF Trust, was reorganized into the Fund, a series of Sprott Funds Trust.
 The Fund is a continuation of the Gold Predecessor Fund and, therefore, the performance information shown prior to July 22, 2019 presents the performance of the Gold Predecessor Fund.
 The following bar chart and table provide an indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and by showing how the Fund's average annual returns for certain time periods compare with the average annual returns of the target index and of other benchmarks of market performance.
-The Fund's past performance (before and after taxes) is not necessarily an indication of how the Fund's recurring expenses.
+The Fund's past performance (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.
+Total return figures assume reinvestment of dividends and include the effect of the Fund's recurring expenses.
 Shareholder reports containing financial and performance information will be distributed to shareholders semi-annually.
 Updated performance information will be available at no cost by visiting www.sprottetfs.com or by calling (888) 622-1813.